DominikSty/ArduinoUNO-2D-plotter-LD293D/README.md

 # TODO in near future:
-- Create app to convert image to g-code
+- Create GUI app to convert image to g-code
-- implement functionality of g-code interpreter
+- implement functionality of g-code interpreter (done)
 - current step is 4*motor step - chagne
 - modify function to draw line